cjmet/AhMediaPlayer/README.md

 <br>

 ## Dev Blog
+* **%AppData% is Different in Win11/Console, Win11/Web, and Win11/Maui**
+  * This means the database files were being stored in different locations.
+  * Win11 is: "C:\Users\Username\AppData\Local\test_playlists.db"
+  * MAUI  is: "C:\Users\Username\AppData\Local\Packages\ ... mauimediaplayer ... \LocalCache\Local\test_playlists.db"
 * Rewrote FindFiles for the third time, to use a callback from the background task to the main task.
 * Improved the Background Task in preparation for using an action task to integrate it with EF Core
 * Made progress on window size and location, as well as learning the initial basics of xaml layout.
 * **MAKE SURE your DbSet data uses PROPERTIES and not fields nor variables!**
   * USE: **public string Name { get; set; }**
   * not: _public string Name;_
 * Remember to set your Id properties to Public!
 * Remember to set your Interfaces and DbContext to Public!
 * A start on the Initial Background Task.
 * My First MAUI App